LazyRen/LazyRen.github.io/_posts/til/tcppl/2021-03-18-the-basics.md

 A *declaration* specifies a type for the named entity:

 * *type*: set of possible values and a set of operations (for an object)
-* *object*: some memry that holds a value of some type
+* *object*: some memory that holds a value of some type
 * *value*: set of bits interpreted according to a type
 * *variable*: named object